- This event has passed.

 A sought-after guest on all things crime, she chairs panels for Sisters in Crime, including Law Week, and was guest speaker at the Ned Kelly Awards in August 2018.

 This event will be available for free viewing worldwide through YouTube on Friday 30 October from 6pm.
 However, you can support Sisters in Crime by purchasing a $10 ticket HERE.
-Ticket sales close on Wednesday 28 October, 4pm.
+Ticket sales close on Wednesday 28 October at 4pm.

 Three lucky ticket holders will win a $150+ crime book pack, kindly donated by the publishers.
 Unfortunately, this is restricted to Australian residents – international postage is just too expensive!